itucsdb1503/itucsdb1503/docs/developer/member4.rst

 In this project I implemented parts containing ridersClass, yearstatsClass, personalClass and fansClass python classes to work with my corresponding SQL tables such as RIDERS, YEARSTATS, PERSONAL, FANS in the same order.All these classes share some basic operations but working with a different approach.
-Below, there are explanations for every operation on these tables.
+These python class functions are called from *server.py* for corresponding app.routes.
+There is also additional route as *reset* which drops tables then calls for fill functions in the correct order Below, there are explanations for every operation on these tables.

 * Create
 * Insert